 Analyze flood distribution of diffuse NIR light sources to evaluate uniformity across angular emissions (in terms of intensity at each degree), center values, angular fall-off, or hot-spots.

 The NIR Intensity Lens provides an application-specific solution for complete NIR source characterization and emission measurement.
 Paired and calibrated with a 16-megapixel ProMetric Y Imaging Radiometer (IR-PMY16), the NIR Intensity Lens provides a turnkey radiometric imaging solution that meets the form factor, measurement efficiency, and cost requirements for multiple applications.

-The Radiant NIR solution software provides tests specific to the evaluation of NIR beam spread and radiant intensity.
+The Radiant NIR solution software provides tests specific to the evaluation of angular distributions of NIR light, as well as dot patterns produced by DOE.
 You can sequence tests for rapid evaluation of all relevant display characteristics in a matter of seconds, applying selected tests to a single image captured by the camera.
 Unique tests for NIR analysis include: